berkansezer77/home-assistant/custom-cards/birthday-card/README.md

 ![image](https://github.com/berkansezer77/home-assistant/assets/84282504/b0801196-f0e5-407e-8319-b57d79a8491f)

 Now as you see from the developers menu a bunch of people's next birthday information is listed in state attributes.
 So we need to extract only 4.
-If you plan to show more then 4 then there is a way too but I will show you that later.

 # Name Sensors